 Ephesians 4:7-10 says:

-Many Christian sects and pastors teach that hell and Abraham’s bosom were in the bowels of the earth.
+Many Christian sects and pastors also teach that Hell and Abraham’s bosom were in the bowels of the earth.
 These were temporary holding places for the just and unjust.
-When Jesus resurrected from the dead and ascended to heaven he took the just with him.
-Those in hell remained there.
+When Jesus resurrected from the dead and ascended to Heaven he took the just with him.
+Those in Hell remained there.

 I believe in God the Father Almighty, Maker of heaven and earth.
 And in Jesus Christ his only Son our Lord; who was conceived by the Holy Ghost, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, dead, and buried; he descended into hell; the third day he rose again from the dead; he ascended into heaven, and sitteth on the right hand of God the Father Almighty; from thence he shall come to judge the quick and the dead.
 I believe in the Holy Ghost; the holy catholic Church; the communion of saints; the forgiveness of sins; the resurrection of the body; and the life everlasting.
 AMEN.

 “who (Jesus) was crucified under Pontius Pilate and departed in peace, in order to preach to Abraham, Isaac, and Jacob and all the saints concerning the end of the world and the resurrection of the dead.”